ethernal/react-boilerplate/README.md

 This boilerplate tries to achive Typescript compatibility with React development while retaining all functionality of standard JS tools like ESlint, Babel and Webpack.

+# Installation

+Clone this repositiory and run `yarn install`.
+All dependencies are local to this environment.

 # why?

 I love good tools and love building them.
 I also wanted to learn React/JS/Testing properly so I decided to get all the best tools available for JS/React etc. and combine them into a coherent package.
 This proved to be more difficult and exciting than it looked like.
 I was inspired by Kent C. Dodds to use TypeScript for type checking only and have all other tools from pure JS ecosystem.
 It started with videos about Jest runners and then I "overengineered" the starter package.